alephium/voting-tutorial/docs/Voting Application on Alephium.md

 }
 ```

 Fill the input with the contract deployment transaction hash and click on button `allocateTokens` to test the functionality.
 Again you can see the link to the testnet explorer in the browser console.
-When the transaction is confirmed, take a look at the state to observethat variable `initialized = true`.
+Once the transaction is confirmed, take a look at the state to observe that variable `initialized = true`.

 ## Vote